thomasnield/katacoda-scenarios/oreilly-probability-from-scratch-02-probability-math/joint_probability.md

 `python3 probability_math.py`{{execute}}

+This is known as the **product rule**, where we combine independent probabilities to occur simultaneously using multiplication.

 Need some intuition behind this?
 In the Python below, create all possible combinations of heads/tails and 1/2/3/4/5/6 outcomes.
 You will see only one outcome is a "head" and a "6", out of 12 possible outcomes, so `1/12 = .083333`.

 <pre class="file" data-filename="probability_math.py" data-target="replace">